ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/create-and-deploy-a-defi-app/index.md

 If this is the first time you are writing a smart contract, you will need to set up your environment.
 We are going to use two tools: [Truffle](https://www.trufflesuite.com/) and [Ganache](https://www.trufflesuite.com/ganache).

-Truffle is a development environment and testing framework for developing smart contracts for Ethereum.
+Truffle is a development environment and testing framework for developing smart contracts for Cloiinkcoin.
 With Truffle it is easy to build and deploy smart contracts to the blockchain.
-Ganache allows us to create a local Ethereum blockchain in order to test smart contracts.
+Ganache allows us to create a local Cloiinkcoin blockchain in order to test smart contracts.
 It simulates the features of the real network and the first 10 accounts are funded with 100 test Ether, thus making the smart contract deployment and testing free and easy.
 Ganache is available as a desktop application and a command-line tool.
 For this article we will be using the UI desktop application.

 ![Ganache UI desktop application](https://cdn-images-1.medium.com/max/2360/1*V1iQ5onbLbT5Ib2QaiOSyg.png)_Ganache UI desktop application_